 In a T-shape trellis, the posts are set up in a row with a 3.5-foot long cross arm.
 The cross arms are kept at 3.5 to 4.5 feet apart.

-The posts are anchored deep in the ground of each side, and two strong rope runs through the trellis.
+The posts are anchored deep in the ground of each side, and two strong ropes run through the trellis.

 V – Trellis for Raspberries

-V-trellis contains two posts which are set at 30-degree angle to each other.
+V-trellis contains two posts that are set at a 30-degree angle to each other.
 The top distance is around 3.5 feet.

 Hill System Trellis for Black and Purple Raspberries

 As mentioned earlier, the black and purple raspberries do not need a trellis, but in a particular condition, the Hill system trellis is used.
-In this, two posts which are 4 feet apart are inserted in the ground.
+In this, two posts that are 4 feet apart are inserted into the ground.

 In the end, you have to use trellis depending on the type of raspberry patch you are planting.
 Many people prefer to install three-wire trellis as it is easier to install and gets the job done.

-In three-wire trellis, the single top wire is hung 4.5 feet above the ground, and the two detachable cables are placed 2.5 foot above the ground.
+In three-wire trellis, the single top wire is hung 4.5 feet above the ground, and the two detachable cables are placed 2.5 feet above the ground.

 The detachable wires help to bring the newly grown canes into the row.
 These are then placed on a bend hook or nail attached to either side of the post.

-Raspberries need an average one inch of water per week during the growing season.
-Make sure that you don't over water it as it will cause the root to rot.
+Raspberries need an average of one inch of water per week during the growing season.
+Make sure that you don’t overwater it as it will cause the root to rot.